 November 30, 2020 by 5PM ET (final endorsement deadline) (all materials and letters)

 Applicants: If you are considering applying for this award, you should email UFO staff at email@example.com as soon as possible.

 Letters of Recommendation: It is a good idea to share with your recommenders a draft of your application.
 Please be sure to read, and then share with each recommender, the guidance from FAO that provides instructions for what to include in the letter.
 This letter is posted below.

 You should not have access to your letters of recommendation.
-Your recommenders will need to submit their letters of recommendation with a different online submission form (click for the link).
+Your recommenders will need to submit their letters of recommendation with a different online submission form (contact us for the link to send them).
 If they need to submit with a different method or have any difficulty, they should contact FAO staff.